Google Sheets/Microsoft Dynamics

 May 21, 2020

-The "Baseline Microsoft Dynamics and Google Sheets" shows establishing a common frame of reference on the public Ethereum Mainnet between Mycrosoft Dynamics and Google Sheets.
+The "Baseline Mycrosoft Dynamics and Google Sheets" shows establishing a common frame of reference on the public Ethereum Mainnet between Mycrosoft Dynamics and Google Sheets.
 The demo extends the Radish34 POC, showing a procurement process in a supply chain POC.

 The open-source-available code of the development work continues the positive trend of Baseline demos showcasing the connection between two system with quite different level of sophistication.